Which is better to visit; Tokyo or Kyoto, when you are forced to prioritise one of them during your trip to Japan?

 Winner of this round: Tokyo!

 Japan as a whole can be a famously expensive place to visit, with Tokyo being one of the more expensive cities to live in in the world.
-Japan’s currency is the Yen and comes in 1,000, 5,000 and 10,000 notes and 1, 5, 10, 50, 100, 500 coins.
+Japan’s currency is the Yen which comes in 1,000, 5,000 and 10,000 notes and 1, 5, 10, 50, 100, and 500 coins.
 Although currencies can fluctuate, you will likely be able to get ¥110 for one US dollar.

-Transport.
 Kyoto’s public transport network is also extremely affordable and when travelling in a group, more so.
 For a one-day bus pass, you’ll pay around 230 Yen and an average taxi journey across the city costs up to ¥1,500.
 Size and population are obviously a factor too as you will spend less time commuting as you would in Kyoto vs Tokyo.